-This may vary depending on species.
-Hatchlings look very similar to adults, with the same pattern, coloration and body shape.
+This may vary depending on the species.
+Hatchlings look very similar to adults, with the same pattern, coloration, and body shape.

-Like other American snakes, milk snakes lay their eggs in the summer months, after mating in the spring.
+Milk snakes lay their eggs in the summer months, after mating in the spring.
 They lay around 3 to 15 eggs at a time.
 The mother leaves the eggs after laying them.

 The babies resemble the adults in terms of color, pattern and body shape.
-Some, like the eastern milk snake, are slightly less colorful than their grown counterparts.
+Some, like the eastern milk snake, are slightly less colorful than adults.

-Yearling milk snakes can reach between 15 and 40 inches long, and weigh up to 500 grams.
+Yearling milk snakes can reach between 15 and 40 inches long and weigh up to 500 grams.

-There are three species of hognose snake in the US: western, eastern, southern and Mexican hognoses.
-They all look fairly similar – small, with an upturned nose and keeled scales.
+There are 3 species of hognose snake in the US: western, eastern, southern and Mexican hognoses.
+They’re all small, with an upturned nose and keeled scales.
 Hognose snakes often lay large clutches, of up to 40 eggs at a time.

 Baby hognose snakes are 5-9 inches long, weighing no more than 8 grams.

 They’re born with the characteristic “snout,” and brown spots along their backs.
 Because of their keeled scales, baby hognoses are often mistaken for rattlesnakes.
 They’ll even vibrate their tails if they feel threatened.
-However, they are quite harmless.

 Up to 60 babies can be born at once, usually between April and August (South America’s dry season).
 Newborn boa constrictors are born in a thin, transparent sac, which they soon break out of.